jakobjpeters/Speculator.jl/README.md

 ## Features

-- Automatically generate a precompilation workload from modules, functions, types, and callable objects.
+- Automatically generate a compilation workload from modules and callable objects.
     - Configurable to run in the background, select precompilation targets, and write to a file.
+    - Can be ran in the REPL after each input.
-- Estimate the compilation time saved by a workload.
+- Benchmark the compilation time of a workload.
-- Custom REPL mode that runs a workload for every input.

 ### Planned

 - Disable during development using Preferences.jl?
-- Support for Revise.jl?
+- Support for `UnionAll` types?
-- Threaded workloads?

 ## Similar Packages